 Quickstart: Use your own notebook server to get started with Azure Machine Learning

 This quickstart uses your own Python environment and Jupyter Notebook Server to get started with Azure Machine Learning service.
-For a quickstart with no installation, see Quickstart: Use a cloud-based notebook server to get started with Azure Machine Learning
+For a quickstart with no SDK installation, see Quickstart: Use a cloud-based notebook server to get started with Azure Machine Learning

 View a video version of this quickstart:

 If you don’t have an Azure subscription, create a free account before you begin.
 Try the free or paid version of Azure Machine Learning service today.